 The opportunity for a face to face meeting or interview should be offered to the member of the public to clarify information and offer advice, if needed.

 The member of the public should also be given the number for the MASH and encouraged to contact them directly.
-The agency receiving the initial concern should always make a referral to MASH and to the lead professional if there is one, in case the member of the public does not follow through (which can happen).
+The agency receiving the initial concern should always make a referral to MASH and to the lead practitioner if there is one, in case the member of the public does not follow through (which can happen).

 12. Non-Recent (Historical) Abuse